joshiemoore/p8pwn/README.md

 **DISCLAIMER:** Crime is illegal.
 This exploit and writeup are being shared publicly for the purpose of fun and education.
 It's about the journey, not the destination!
 I am not responsible for anything you choose to do with the materials and information contained in this repo.
-DFIU!

 https://github.com/user-attachments/assets/3b4b1f4a-03c1-4a65-be86-adc91cc3703d